CRISPHealth/crisp-frontend-challenge/README.md

 #### Bonus 🎉:
 - Implement task categories (Work, Personal, etc.)
-- Add a search feature to filter tasks
+- Add a filter feature to filter tasks by category
 - Add a due date to tasks
   - Add a visual indicator for tasks exceeding the due date
   - Add a metric displaying the # of open tasks exceeding the due date
 - Use lazy-loading (ie. React Suspense)

-#### Evaluation Criteria 📝:

-- Code quality and organization
-- Functionality and feature completeness
-- Approach and strategy to problem solving
-- Attention to detail (UI/UX)

-#### Submission Deadline 🕙:

-Please submit your completed test within 5 days.

 ## Things We Are Looking For:
 1. Ability to understand/constrain the problem